-Should I be painting before new floors?
+Should I Paint Walls before getting new floors?

 What to do first – walls or floors?